colonelsheep/outreachy24-blog/_posts/citation-extraction-guide/2022-06-20-citation-extraction-guide.md

 <figcaption>Clicking on the bibTeX export citation button calls on the API!</figcaption>
 </figure>

 Let's take a look at the bibTeX API url: [https://app.dimensions.ai/details/sources/publication/export/pub.1023107623/citation/bibtex](https://app.dimensions.ai/details/sources/publication/export/pub.1023107623/citation/bibtex).
-Click on it to see it working in action!
+Click on it to see the BibTeX file it generates!

 This appears to be a standardised API, with the numbers after *pub.* corresponding to the Dimensions Publication ID we can find on Wikidata.
 It follows that as long as we know the aforementioned API URL, we can get the BibTeX citation for *any* article on WikiData that has a Dimensions Publication ID.